jfct001/jfct001.github.io/_pages/about.md

 Recent research topics
 ======
-- Machine learning-based control and data analytics for various energy systems
+- Machine learning-based control and data analytics for energy systems
-- AI and IoT applications in demand side management
+- AI and IoT applications in demand side management and Data Center
-- Electricity market, renewable energy adoption and low carbon energy system
+- Electricity market, Virtual Power Plant and Networked Microgrid

 News
 ======
+- **[2026-03-25]** I am honored to be *Industry Chair* in [2026 the 9th International Conference on Energy, Electrical and Power Engineering](https://www.ceepe.net/) and welcome your submission!
+- **[2026-03-21]** I am honored to be invited for a talk presentation titled *Leverage Distributed Resources Flexibility for Virtual Power Plant Operation and System Resilience* in [2026 5th International Conference on Smart Grid and Green Energy](https://icsgge.org/).
+- **[2025-12-13]** Our paper "Dynamic adjustment method for the configuration of distributed energy resources in virtual power plants", was published by *International Journal of Electrical Power and Energy Systems*.
+- **[2025-08-10]** Our paper "Kolmogorov-Arnold Network Based Impedance Identification of Power Electronic Systems with Grid Following and Grid Forming Control", was published by *IEEE Transactions on Power Electronics*.
 - **[2025-03-11]** I am honored to guest editor a special issue ["Enhancing Flexibility and Security in Net-Zero Integrated Energy Systems Through Emerging Technologies"](https://www.mdpi.com/journal/electricity/special_issues/1R828TOH79) in *Electricity*.
 You are welcome to submit!
 - **[2025-03-10]** Our paper "Capacity configuration of hybrid energy storage system for ocean renewables", was published by *Journal of Energy Storage*.
 - **[2025-03-05]** Our paper "External Vulnerability Assessment of Power System under Attack Based on Attack-Defense Game", was published by *IEEE Transactions on Power Systems*.